-Scenario 4: One appliance, Web Security and Email Security with off-box TRITON Unified Security Center and off-box Log Server
+Scenario 4: One appliance, Web solution and Email solution with off-box TRITON Unified Security Center and off-box Log Server

-- 1. If Web DLP is used, unregister Content Gateway with the Data Security Management Server. - 2.
-If Email DLP is used, unregister Email DLP with the Data Security Management Server. - 3.
+- 1. If your subscription includes Web Security Gateway and Web DLP is used, unregister Content Gateway with the Data Security Management Server.
+If your subscription does not include Web Security Gateway, skip this step, and follow steps 2 through 9. - 2.
+If email DLP is used, unregister email DLP with the Data Security Management Server. - 3.
 On the Log Server host, stop the Log Server service.

 - 4. On the TRITON Unified Security Center host, uninstall TRITON Unified Security Center and associated components (see the component list, above).
 Make a list of uninstalled components. - 5.
 On the appliance, change the C interface IP address. - 6.
 Reinstall TRITON Unified Security Center and associated components. - 7.
 On the Log Server host, change the IP address of the Policy Server entry in websense.ini to the new C interface IP address and restart Log Server. - 8.
 In TRITON Email Security, change the appliance IP address to the new value. - 9.
-If Email DLP is used, reregister with Data Security Management Server. - 10.
+If email DLP is used, reregister with Data Security Management Server. - 10.
 If Web DLP is used, reregister with Data Security Management Server.